zhouyl/flowblade/docs/components/feedback/alert.md

 | `title` | `string` | `null` | Alert title |
 | `icon` | `string` | `null` | Custom icon name (defaults to status icon) |
 | `closable` | `bool` | `false` | Whether the alert can be closed |

+### Style Props

+Alert supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Status Types